LLC vs Partnership in Texas

 Liability Protection

 The biggest difference between an LLC and a partnership is the level of liability protection.
 In an LLC, members are shielded from personal liability for business debts and obligations.
 In a partnership, partners are personally liable for the full amount of business debts and obligations.
+Find out why Series LLC appeal to Investors.

 Management Structure